tensorflow/minigo/RESULTS.md

 best Leela Zero model (from before they mixed in ELF games), so there was clearly something still amiss.
 It was unclear what factors caused the model to stop improving.
-Perhaps not having rotation enabled from the beginning essentially 'clipped its wings', or perhaps the higher percentage of resign disabled games (20%) caused it to see too many useless game positions, or perhaps we had waited too long to cut the learning rate -- this was the AZ approach instead of the AGZ approach after all, so perhaps using the AGZ LR schedule was not appropriate.
+Perhaps not having rotation enabled from the beginning essentially 'clipped its wings', or perhaps the higher percentage of calibration games (20%) caused it to see too many useless game positions, or perhaps we had waited too long to cut the learning rate -- this was the AZ approach instead of the AGZ approach after all, so perhaps using the AGZ LR schedule was not appropriate.